We welcome your feedback and if we are doing something well please tell us about it and likewise if we are not.

 A complaint is defined as “an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual resident or group of residents.”

-In the unlikely event that you feel that Newark and Sherwood District Council has not dealt with your comments satisfactorily, please contact us and a full review by a senior officer will be arranged.
+In the unlikely event that you feel that Newark and Sherwood District Council has not dealt with your comments satisfactorily, you should follow the complaints process below.
 If you then remain unsatisfied, the Local Government and Social Care Ombudsman or Housing Ombudsman may be able to help you.

 Complaints will not usually be accepted where the event giving rise to the complaint occurred more than six months ago.
 This is because a significant lapse of time makes a thorough and meaningful investigation more challenging.